antarctica/lantern/docs/exporters.md

 - information about each item (title, thumbnail, etc.)
 - meta information for the Sync API (revision, status, etc.)

+> [!NOTE]
-This Sync API is an aggregator for items across BAS Data Catalogues and is maintained outside of this project.
-It is configured to include items from this exporter via the published items listing.
+> This Sync API is an aggregator for items across BAS Data Catalogues and is maintained outside of this project.
+It is
+> configured to include items from this exporter via the published items listing.

 #### Public Website search criteria